Macroeconomic Policy and Financial markets

 - Term 1

-This course has been specially designed to increase the depth of your understanding of macroeconomics by focusing on the relation financial markets have to macroeconomics.
-We place the subject in a real-world context, aiming to show how theoretical and empirical knowledge of macroeconomics and financial markets provides ways to analyse the salient problems faced by modern macroeconomic policy makers.
+This module is designed to increase the depth of understanding of macroeconomics by focusing on the relation that financial markets have to macroeconomics.
+It places the subject in a real-world context, aiming to show how theoretical and empirical knowledge of macroeconomics and financial markets provides ways to analyse the salient problems faced by modern macroeconomic policy makers.